-Sand is the only thing you'll see between the surf and luxurious oceanfront homes.
-A paved walkway provides an easy oceanfront route for pedestrians and bicyclists to enjoy the beach scene when they're not soaking up the sun or people watching.
+In Manhattan Beach, sand is the only thing between the surf and luxurious oceanfront homes.
+A paved walkway between the two provides an easy oceanfront route for pedestrians and bicyclists to check out the scene in this quintessential California beach town.

 Check out the Manhattan Beach Pier

-You'll find the Manhattan Beach...
-Pier at the end of Manhattan Beach Blvd.
-There are plenty of parking lots and curbside parking meters in the vicinity, and we always find it helpful to have a good supply of quarters on hand.Continue to 3 of 11 below.
+You'll find the pier at the end of Manhattan Beach Boulevard.
+There are plenty of parking lots and curbside parking meters in the vicinity.

 Take a Stroll on the Strand

-My favorite Manhattan Beach pleasure is a simple one.
-Just walk down to the beachside sidewalk—commonly called The Strand—and take a stroll.
+Many people's favorite Manhattan Beach pleasure is a simple one.
+Walk down to the beachside sidewalk—commonly called The Strand—and take a stroll.
 You can walk for miles in either direction and never run out of things to see.

 Play Volleyball on the Beach

 You'll find lots of volleyball nets on Manhattan Beach, and on weekends, they're quite busy.
 In summer, beach volleyball tournaments take place in this area near the pier, including the Manhattan Beach Open, a professional event whose winners are honored with bronze plaques in the "Volleyball Walk of Fame" on the Manhattan Beach Pier.

 Go Biking, Blading, Running or Skateboarding Beside the Sea